 - I was there for 10 days, which is just about enough time to gain a solid 10 lbs if you REALLY try.
 I clearly speak from experience.

-- During our 10 day trip, we spent several days exploring Calabria – where my mom’s BFF lives – and also took a road trip down the coast all the way into Sicily.
+- During our 10 day trip to the south of Italy, we spent several days exploring Calabria – where my mom’s BFF lives – and also took a road trip down the coast all the way into Sicily.
 We stopped in Pizzo, Tropea, and Taormina, all of which are gorgeous little towns that I definitely recommend visiting.

 - At one point, we ended up in the middle of Taormina on a pedestrian-only street because we drove our car the wrong way down a one-way road allllll the way into the center of town.
 We got stuck in front of a cannoli shop and everyone yelled at us.
 It was totally NOT my fault: I wasn’t even driving, and my mom was in charge of directions.
 But I was delighted to know that my accident-prone-ness is actually genetic, which means I can officially blame my mom for all of my many, many travel disasters.